darkamgel/machinelearning-LAB/README.md

          - Building more complex classifier
          - A more complex dataset and a more complex classifier classifying with sckit-learn
          - Binary and multiclass classification

+week 3 :

+        Practical Assignment 3 :
+        - Clustering : Finding related posts Measuring the  relatedness of posts
+        - Preprocessing : similarity measured as a similar number of common words
+        - Clustering : Solving our initial challenge Tweaking the parameters